Morrissey: 1984–1987: The Smiths' growing success

-In early 1987, the single "Shoplifters of the World Unite" was released and reached number 12 on the UK Singles Chart.
+In early 1987 the single "Shoplifters of the World Unite" was released and reached number 12 on the UK Singles Chart.
 It was followed by a second compilation album, The World Won't Listen, which reached number 2 in the charts—and the single "Sheila Take a Bow", the band's second (and last during the band's lifetime) UK top-10 hit.
 Despite their continued success, personal differences within the band—including the increasingly strained relationship between Morrissey and Marr—saw them on the verge of breaking up.
 In July 1987, Marr left the band and auditions to find a replacement proved fruitless.

-By the time that the band's fourth album Strangeways, Here We Come was released in September, the band had broken up.
-The breakdown in the relationship has been partly attributed to Morrissey's annoyance with Marr's work with other artists and to Marr's growing frustration with Morrissey's musical inflexibility.
+By the time that the band's fourth album, Strangeways, Here We Come, was released in September, the band had broken up.
 Morrissey attributed the band's break-up to the lack of a managerial figure—in a 1989 interview with then-teenage fan Tim Samuels.
 Strangeways peaked at number 2 in the UK, but was only a minor US hit, though it was more successful there than the band's previous albums.